 ELP offers both before and after school care Monday thru Friday.
 Before school care opens at 7:30am and is available until 8:30am at which time your child is escorted to the appropriate classroom.
 After school care is available from 12:00noon until 2:00pm on a drop in basis.
 24 hours notice is requested to ensure adequate staffing.

 The Staff of ELP are extensively background checked and enrolled in classes with the Department of Children and Families as well as with the Episcopal Diocese of Florida.
-All of our staff members are Level 2 background checked through the FBI, drug tested, and must complete 40 hours of training with the state of Florida.
+All of our staff members are screened through the National Clearinghouse, drug tested, and must complete 40 hours of training with the state of Florida.
 Annually staff are required to complete an additional 10 hours of professional development on the education and development of young children.
 All staff are first aid and CPR trained.
 This training is renewed every 2 years.
-Lead teachers hold a degree in Early Childhood Education or a CDA.
+Most lead teachers hold a degree in Early Childhood Education or a CDA.
 Assistants have varying degrees of education from masters to DCF training.

 A Typical ELP School Day